amaysim-au/docker-ecs-utils/README.md

 Once you are ready for the version you've deployed to start receiving _live_ traffic, you can do a cutover by running `make cutover`.

-This involves changing the ALB's default rule to point to the version you deployed.
+The [cutover script](scripts/cutover.py) changes the ALB's default rule to point to the version you deployed.
 Changing ALB rules is atomic and instantly takes effect.

-After cutting over, the old versions still exist.
+After cutting over, the old versions are not automatically removed.
 This is so you can instantly cut back by running the cutover stage in the old pipeline.

 ### Auto Cleanup